 Lastly, musicians should also become familiar with popular sequences to improve their musical ear.
 Moreover, this allows them to recognise progressions quicker in a jam or song learning environment.

 What Is A Chord Progression?

-Chord progressions, also known as chord sequences, are the building blocks to any song.
-With an unlimited possibility of chord combinations, songwriters can create progressions to portray an array of emotion, aiding the story in their lyrics.
+Moreover, with an unlimited possibility of chord combinations, songwriters can create progressions to portray an array of emotions.
+Aiding the story in their lyrics.

-Whether you’re a new beginner, learning to write simple progressions; or a seasoned pro, looking for complex harmony in your songs – No matter your level, there is always more to learn!
-Before we dive into writing your own progressions, lets first take a look at some really popular choices…
+Also, whether you’re a new beginner, learning to write simple progressions; or a seasoned pro, looking for complex harmony in your songs.
+Additionally, no matter your level, there is always more to learn!

 Popular Chord Progressions

 Firstly, the 12 bar blues is an extremely popular progression.
 Additionally, it is used in a variety of genres outside of blues music.